Protected Architectural Heritage

 Positioned at the junction of Foster Lane and Gresham Street, north east of St. Paul's Cathedral, the magnificent Hall, opened in 1835, is one of London's hidden treasures.

-GOLDSMITHS' COMPANY Staircase, used as the set for many historical television and film dramas.
-VR 360 View link Photo permission from Media Director GOLDSMITHS' COMPANY
+GOLDSMITHS' COMPANY, GOLDSMITHS’ FAIR.
+VR 360 View lLink Photo permission from Media Director GOLDSMITHS' COMPANY

 The statutory function of the Company continues as consumer protection through the operations of The Goldsmiths' Company Assay Office.
 All items sold within the UK with elements of gold, silver, platinum or palladium are legally required to be tested by an assay office laboratory and hallmarked, Other responsibilities of Assay Office London include the annual examination of coins manufactured by the Royal Mint, and hold the Chancellor to account described as the trial of the Pyx, and the charitable trust.